DanielKim12/CSCI576_Project_2024/README.md

 ```

 ## Usage
 main.py : Main file used to run program.
-Prompts user for input query video filepath via terminal, prints out results, and displays original video.
-Once the terminal prompts for a query video, simply input the path to the query video and it should output the result on your browser.<br />
+Once the terminal prompts for a query video, the user can repeatedly input relative paths to query videos and it will output the result on the user's browser.<br />

 ```bash
 python3.10 main.py
 ```
 <br />
 data/ : Contains input query videos, original videos, and precomputed data.<br />
-vindex.py/ : Contains helper functions and class managing algorithm<br />
+vindex.py/ : Contains helper functions and class managing algorithm.<br />
-templates/ : Contains html for web player
+templates/ : Contains html for web player.